 - No in-person support options

-How to choose a reverse mortgage lender
+How to find a reverse mortgage lender

 - Customer service – Reverse mortgages have a complicated set of rules, and if you don’t adhere to them, you could lose your home.
 Pay attention to how responsive the lender is to your queries and customer reviews and testimonials.

 While reverse mortgages are generally a safe product, you’ll also want to be wary of the signs of a reverse mortgage scam.
 These include claims that a reverse mortgage could help you put off claiming Social Security benefits or buy a home with no money down, or requiring you to sign a document with blank fields.